The team

 Romain Grandjean

-A graduate of Arts et Métiers ParisTech and the IFP School, he previously worked for an oil group for several years.
-He is the project manager and main author of the two studies carried out by The Shift Project in partnership with Afep: “Climate risk analysis: actors, methodology, perspectives” (published in 2018) and “Energy-climate scenarios: evaluation and instructions for use” (published in 2019).
-Find him on Twitter.
+Romain Grandjean has been Project Manager for The Shift Project since September 2016.
+A graduate of Arts et Métiers ParisTech and IFP School, he previously worked for an oil group for several years.
+He is the project manager and lead author of the two studies carried out by The Shift Project in partnership with Afep: “Climate risk analysis: players, methodology, perspectives” (2018) and “Energy-climate scenarios: assessment and instructions for use” (2019).

 Hugues Ferreboeuf